 In the interest of simplicity, I wanted to partition a user’s money into just those three categories.
 I called this a “Macro-Budget”.
 Using animation and color would make it easier to understand the process.

 3 of 6

-It sounds obvious, but during my research I read that consumers have an easier time associating graphics with money if the graphics actually depict money.
-I first tried out the isometric look for an animated demo I made.
+It sounds obvious, but research shows that consumers have an easier time associating graphics with money if the graphics actually depict money.
+I first tried out the isometric look for an animated demo I made, shown here.

 Experiment: Concierge Prototype

 To test the concept of 3-category macro-budgeting, I devised a “Concierge Prototype” of the service.
 I asked 8 test users to share their transaction data with me, and used statistical analysis to determine their paycheck and monthly bills.

 I used that information to break their income down into the three categories I was focusing on.
 I created a financial assessment and emailed to them as aPDF financial.
 The dollar graphic and visual breakdown tested well and gave me the confidence to move forward with an app design.

 5 of 6